 Air fryers reduce the risk of toxic acrylamide formation

 Air fryers reduce the risk of hazardous acrylamide content production.
-Frying food in oil can result in harmful chemical like acrylamide.
+Frying food in oil can result in harmful chemicals like acrylamide.
 This chemical develops in certain foods during a high heat cooking method, such as deep fat frying.
 Acrylamides are created when amino acids react with sugars at a high temperature.
 Acrylamide is now classified as a group 2A carcinogen in humans.

 Acrylamide is linked to the development of cancers such as endometrial, pancreatic, breast, ovarian, and esophageal cancer.
-Additional research, although inconclusive, has shown a relationship between dietary acrylamide and endometrial, kidney, or ovarian cancers.
+Additional research, although inconclusive, has shown a relationship between dietary acrylamide and endometrial, kidney, or ovarian cancers.6

 Because air fryers take longer to cook than deep fryers, there was some concern that the acrylamide levels of meals fried in air fryers might be higher.
 However, a 2020 research on air frying indicated that, compared to deep frying, air frying could minimize the acrylamide levels generated.
-People can reduce the risk of acrylamide in their food by switching to air frying.
+People can reduce the risk of acrylamide in their food by switching to air frying.7

 Reduces Overall Health Risk